-Moreover, E-DPM Instruction No. 21-4 provides the procedures for agencies who wish to request authority to conduct a RIF.14 Section IV(1) of the Instruction states that "[i]f an agency head determines that it is in the best interest of the agency to conduct the RIF, the agency head shall submit a request to conduct the RIF through the Director [of] DCHR to the City Administrator."
-Lastly, Section V of Instruction No. 21-4 provides that "[c]oncurrence by the Director, DCHR, and the City Administrator, along with the approval of the agency's personnel authority, shall constitute authority for the agency to conduct a RIF."
-15

-In September of 2011, the MPD Chief of Police submitted a Request for Approval of Realignment and Reduction In Force to City Administrator, Allen Lew, to abolish fourteen (14) positions within the Office of the Chief Information Officer ("OCIO"), Executive Office of the Chief of Police.
-Agency's request included Administrative Order ("AO") FA-2011-01, which stated that the requested RIF action was being taken pursuant to D.C.
-Official Code § 1-624.01; Chapter 24 of the DCMR; and Mayor's Order 2008-92, dated June 26, 2008.
+Moreover, E-DPM Instruction No. 21-4 provides the procedures for agencies who wish to request authority to conduct a RIF.12 Section IV(1) of the Instruction states that "[i]f an agency head determines that it is in the best interest of the agency to conduct the RIF, the agency head shall submit a request to conduct the RIF through the Director [of] DCHR to the City Administrator."
+Lastly, Section V of Instruction No. 21-4 provides that "[c]oncurrence by the Director, DCHR, and the City Administrator, along with the approval of the agency's personnel authority, shall constitute authority for the agency to conduct a RIF."13 positions within the Office of the Chief Information Officer ("OCIO"), Executive Office of the Chief of Police.14 Agency's request included Administrative Order ("AO") FA-2011-01, which stated that the requested RIF action was being taken pursuant to D.C.
+Official Code § 1-624.01; Chapter 24 of the DCMR; and Mayor's Order 2008-92, dated June 26, 2008.15